What toys are beneficial or worth buying for your children?

 - Preschoolers (4 years old – 6 years old)

-Children at this age group begin to show greater interests in people around them and start to engage in group play.
+Children at this age group begin to show greater interest in people around them and start to engage in group play.
 At this age, they also develop social skills and learn how to cooperate and compromise with others in their play.

 Think construction toys, dolls and stuffed animals, puppets, puzzles, books, plastic figurines, houses, arts and crafts materials.
-These will encourage group play and provide children with the opportunities to express their creativity.
+These will encourage group play and provide children with opportunities to express their creativity.